 [!NOTE] To test and see if your environment has the necessary prerequisites, you can run the Test-MdiReadiness.ps1 script.
 For more information, see the script’s page.

-Deployment
+Deploy

+Use the following articles to deploy and configure your Defender for Identity sensor:

 Download the Defender for Identity sensor.